the PLANT A TREE PROJECT HAS BEEN CONCLUDED.

 Carbon storage

-Deforestation promotes climate change by causing the release of CO2 stores.
+Deforestation promotes climate change by causing the release of CO2 deposits.
 About 18% of global emissions are due to deforestation (5-10

-gigatonnes of CO2 equivalent), a much larger percentage than that generated by the global transportation sector.
+gigatonnes of CO2 equivalent), a much larger percentage than that generated by the transportation sector worldwide.

 Soil